 Isaiah 1:18 “Come now, let’s settle this,” says the Lord.
 “Though your sins are like scarlet, I will make them as white as snow.
 Though they are red like crimson, I will make them as white as wool.”

-If you are being held captive for a past that you have repented of, that ‘captivity’ is a lie!
+If you are being held captive for a past that you have repented of, and redeemed from, then that ‘captivity’ is a lie!
 God declares you “white as snow”.

 Are you a disciple of Jesus?
 Do you know in your heart of hearts that you belong to Him?
 But then, every now and again, when you least expect it, that nasty little voice of shame whispers into your ear: “Unworthy” “Useless” “Invisible” “Unclean”.
 “God doesn’t really love you, after what you did.”

 Do you agree with Shame’s propaganda and lies?
 The moment we start to entertain those thoughts, we are standing in agreement with the enemy.
 We’re giving permission for Shame to set up camp in our hearts.

 Shame is your enemy!
 I definitely do not want to be aligning myself with the enemy.

 “Everyone who believes in him will not be put to shame.”
 Romans 10:11